 Shalom my dearest sisters and brothers,

 We will soon be coming up to Theophany Day, when we celebrate nothing less than the manifestation of the Glory of God on Mt Horeb (‘the Theophany’), and the giving of the Torah.
-This year, it is due to fall on the 21st to 22nd of June 2023 – the anniversary of the actual date given in Torah (the third day after the third New Moon after the departure from Egypt, i.e. the 3rd of Tammuz, Ex 19:1, & Ex 19:11).
+This year, it is due to fall on the 9th to 10th of July 2024 – the anniversary of the actual date given in Torah (the third day after the third New Moon after the departure from Egypt, i.e. the 3rd of Tammuz, Ex 19:1, & Ex 19:11).
 In everything I have written below, I am trying to get across to you the sheer magnitude, power and importance of what happened on that day, 3,469 years ago.

 In Torah, there is an aspect of God that is referred to as God’s Glory (Hebrew: כבוד kavodh).
 In other parts of the Hebrew Bible, this would have its regular English meaning of ‘splendour’, ‘magnificence’ or ‘triumphant fame’.
 However, in Torah it does not have this meaning, and as a result, its mention goes completely over most people’s heads.
 The ‘Glory’ is an amazing, active power of God, not a quality.

 The Glory is the purifying, cleansing and healing fire of God’s Divine Radiance, which for the most part is completely invisible in our world.
-This is the great power that God uses to bless people, to chase away evil, and also to cleanse us completely of our sins, so that we are born again (Ps 51:10), as if we had never sinned at all.
+This is the great power that God uses to bless people, to eliminate evil, and also to cleanse us completely of our sins, so that we are born again (Ps 51:10), as if we had never sinned at all.
 This belief in Yahwist Israelite theology is a really important and vital concept to understand, because it counters Paullist theology that says only the blood and death of ‘Christ Jesus’ can cleanse us of the blemish of sin.
 Instead, it is the holy power of Yahveh’s purifying Glory which cleanses us of our sins, and which restores us to spiritual wholeness – this is a vital part of Talmidi Israelite belief to grasp.

 In addition to the ordained festivals, Torah allows us to have ‘days of joy’ (Num 10:10) – that is, days of religious devotion which have been chosen by individual Jewish communities to celebrate their joy in God.
 The eight days of Hanukkah are therefore classed as, ‘days of joy’; Theophany Day is a Talmidi ‘day of joy’ (it is therefore a non-obligatory day of prayer, a choice for each individual whether to observe the day or not).